 Last Updated on

-Say yes!
 If someone asks you if you want to do something with them, always say yes to new opportunities!
 If you don’t like them, then say no next time?
 Simple.
 If you never seek, you will never know.
 This is one of my top tips on how to make friends when travelling alone.

 “Travel is fatal to prejudice, bigotry and narrow-mindedness” – Mark Twain